NGSolve/ngsPETSc/paper/paper.md

 # Summary

-In the realm of computational science and engineering, combining advanced meshing techniques with robust solver capabilities is essential for improving simulation accuracy and efficiency.
-This paper introduces ngsPETSc, an interface built on top of petsc4py [@petsc4py] that seamlessly integrates the NETGEN mesher [@Netgen], NGSolve finite element library,[@NGSolve] and PETSc toolkit[@PETSc]. ngsPETSc enables the use of NETGEN meshes and geometries in software based on PETSc DMPlex.
-Additionally, ngsPETSc provides NGSolve users access to the wide array of linear, non-linear solvers and time-steppers available in PETSc.
+Combining advanced meshing techniques with robust solver capabilities is essential for solving difficult problems in computational science and engineering.
+This paper introduces ngsPETSc, software built with petsc4py [@petsc4py] that seamlessly integrates the NETGEN mesher [@Netgen], NGSolve finite element library [@NGSolve], and PETSc toolkit [@PETSc]. ngsPETSc enables the use of NETGEN meshes and geometries in PETSc-based solvers, and provides NGSolve users access to the wide array of linear, non-linear solvers and time-steppers available in PETSc.

-# Steatment of Need
+# Statement of Need

-Efficiently solving large-scale Partial Differential Equations (PDEs) on complex geometries is vital in scientific computing.
-PETSc, NETGEN, and NGSolve offer distinct functionalities: PETSc handles linear and nonlinear problems in a discretisation agnostic manner, NETGEN constructs meshes from constructive solid geometry (CSG) described with OpenCASCADE, and NGSolve offers a wide range of finite element discretizations to the user.
-Integrating these tools into ngsPETSc promises to streamline workflows and enhance capabilities in scientific computing.
-This integration also facilitates seamless mesh exports from NETGEN to PETSc DMPlex, enabling simulations of intricate geometries and supporting advanced meshing techniques.
-Moreover, ngsPETSc equips NGSolve with PETSc's extensive suite of solvers via interfaces to PETSc PC, KSP, and SNES.
+Efficiently solving large-scale partial differential equations (PDEs) on complex geometries is vital in scientific computing.
+PETSc, NETGEN, and NGSolve offer distinct functionalities: PETSc handles linear and nonlinear problems in a discretisation agnostic manner, NETGEN constructs meshes from constructive solid geometry (CSG) described with OpenCASCADE, and NGSolve offers a wide range of finite element discretisations to the user.
+Integrating these tools with ngsPETSc promises to streamline simulation workflows and enhance capabilities in scientific computing.
+This integration also facilitates seamless mesh exports from NETGEN to PETSc DMPlex, enabling simulations of intricate geometries and supporting advanced meshing techniques in other PETSc-based solvers, like Firedrake [@Firedrake].
+Moreover, ngsPETSc equips NGSolve with PETSc's extensive suite of solvers via interfaces to the PETSc PC, KSP, and SNES objects.
 This broadens the range of solvers for tackling diverse computational challenges.

-In particular, by combining PETSc, NETGEN, and NGSolve within ngsPETSc the following features are available:
+In particular, by combining PETSc, NETGEN, and NGSolve within ngsPETSc the following new features are available:

-- high order meshes constructed in NETGEN together with adaptive mesh refinement are now available in Firedrake [@Firedrake];
-- mesh hierarchies generated from OpenCASCADE geometries can be used in Firedrake;
-- PETSc preconditioners, such as PETSc GAMG and PETSc ASM, can be used as building blocks inside NGSolve preconditioning infrastructure;
+- PETSc preconditioners, such as PETSc GAMG and PETSc ASM, can be used as building blocks inside the NGSolve preconditioning infrastructure;
-- PETSc nonlinear solvers are available in NGSolve, in particular second-order methods are available thanks to NGSolve's ability to compute the Jacobian for any discretisation;
+- PETSc nonlinear solvers are available in NGSolve, in particular advanced line search and trust region Newton-based methods are available thanks to NGSolve's ability to compute the Jacobian for any discretisation;
-- NGSolve can now use PETSc linear solvers, such as PETSc CG, PETSc GMRES, PETSc BiCGStab, etc. In particular, Krylov solvers can also be used with NGSolve matrices stored in a matrix-free fashion as well as with NGSolve block matrices.
+- NGSolve can now use PETSc linear solvers, including flexible and pipelined variants.
+In particular, Krylov solvers can also be used with NGSolve matrices stored in a matrix-free fashion as well as with NGSolve block matrices.
-- NGSolve can now use PETSc time integrators, such as PETSc TS, to solve time-dependent problems.
+- NGSolve can now use PETSc time integrators, such as PETSc TS, to flexibly switch between algorithms for solving time-dependent problems;
+- high order meshes constructed in NETGEN together with adaptive mesh refinement and mesh hierarchies for geometric multigrid are now available in Firedrake [@Firedrake].

 In conclusion, ngsPETSc is a lightweight, user-friendly interface that bridges the gap between NETGEN, NGSolve, and PETSc, building on top of petsc4py. ngsPETsc aims to provide a comprehensive set of tools for solving complex PDEs on intricate geometries, enriching the already powerful capabilities of NETGEN, NGSolve, and Firedrake.